Long Island: Cuisine

 Long Island has historically been a center for fishing and seafood.
 This legacy continues in the Blue Point oyster, a now ubiquitous variety originally harvested on the Great South Bay that was the favorite oyster of Queen Victoria.
 Clams are also a popular food and clam digging a popular recreational pursuit, with Manhattan clam chowder reputed to have Long Island origins.

 Of land-based produce, Long Island duck has a history of national recognition since the 19th century, with four duck farms continuing to produce 2 million ducks a year as of 2013.
 Two symbols of Long Island's duck farming heritage are the Long Island Ducks minor-league baseball team and the Big Duck, a 1931 duck-shaped building that is a historic landmark and tourist attraction.
 In addition to Long Island's duck industry, Riverhead contains one of the largest buffalo farms on the East coast.

 Long Island is well known for its production of alcoholic beverages.
 Eastern Long Island is a significant producer of wine.
 Vineyards are most heavily concentrated on Long Island's North Fork, which contains 38 wineries.
 Most of these contain tasting rooms, which are popular attractions for visitors from across the New York metropolitan area.
 Long Island has also become a producer of diverse craft beers, with 15 microbreweries across Nassau and Suffolk counties as of 2013.
 The largest of these is Blue Point Brewing Company, best known for its toasted lager.
-Long Island is also globally known for its signature cocktail, the Long Island Iced Tea, which was purportedly invented at the popular Babylon, Oak Beach Inn nightclub in the 1970s.
+Long Island is also globally known for its signature cocktail, the Long Island Iced Tea, which was purportedly invented at the popular Babylon Town Oak Beach Inn nightclub in the 1970s.

 Long Island's eateries are largely a product of the region's local ethnic populations.
 Asian cuisines, Italian cuisine, Jewish cuisine, and Latin American cuisines were the most popular ethnic cuisines on Long Island as of the second decade of the 2000s.
 Asian cuisines are predominantly represented by East Asian, South Asian, and Middle Eastern cuisines.
 Italian cuisine is found in ubiquitous pizzerias throughout the island, with the region hosting an annual competition, the Long Island Pizza Festival & Bake-Off.
 Jewish cuisine is likewise represented by delicatessens and bagel stores.
 Latin American cuisines span their geographical origins, from Brazilian rodizios to Mexican taquerias.